Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

-Radio-AGN can be classified according to both their morphology and excitation class.
-These classifications and investigations into them can provide insights into the jet and accretion interplay in radio-AGN.
+Radio AGNs can be classified according to both their morphology and excitation class.
+These classifications and investigations into them can provide insights into the jet and accretion interplay in radio AGNs.
 Historically, HERGs are associated with FR IIs and LERGs are associated with FR Is.
-However, there exists an interesting population of FRII-LERGs which broke this historical understanding.
+However, there exists an interesting population of FR II-LERGs that broke this historical understanding.
 Recently, several observational works have investigated the properties of these classes to determine how fundamentally different they are and if any difference is intrinsic or extrinsic \citep{Macconi20,Grandi21}.
-It is thought that FRII LERGs are a complex population, including at least some evolved or fading FRII HERGs and FRI-like jets in lower-mass hosts \citep[][Mingo et al. in prep.]{Mingo19,Macconi20,Grandi21}. \cite{Garofalo10} presents a model in which FRII-LERGs are aged FRII-HERGs and \cite{Grandi21} finds observational evidence to support this.
-And \cite{Macconi20} finds that FRII-LERGs have intermediate properties between FRIs and FRII-HERGs.
+It is thought that FR II LERGs are a complex population, including at least some evolved or fading FR II HERGs and FR I-like jets in lower-mass hosts \citep[][Mingo et al. in prep.]{Mingo19,Macconi20,Grandi21}. \cite{Garofalo10} presents a model in which FR II-LERGs are aged FR II-HERGs and \cite{Grandi21} finds observational evidence to support this.
+And \cite{Macconi20} finds that FR II-LERGs have intermediate properties between FR Is and FR II-HERGs.

-Which classification matters more for the placement of a radio-AGN on the HID, FR or HERG/LERG classification?
-In \S\ref{sect:hid_fr} and \S\ref{sect:hid_hl}, we find that the FR classification seems to have a stronger influence on source placement than excitation class.
+Next we wanted to determine which classification matters more, the FR or HERG--LERG classification, for the placement of a radio AGNs on the HID.
+In Sects. \ref{sect:hid_fr} and. \ref{sect:hid_hl} we find that the FR classification seems to have a stronger influence on source placement than excitation class.
 But from Fig. \ref{fig:hid_fr_hl}, we see that combining these classifications reveals the strongest separation and strongest analog with the XRB HID.
 It seems that the picture is not particularly clear when one looks simply at one morphology or excitation classes, but when both characteristics are included, the population separation becomes more distinct.